 1. English Opening: Flexibility

-It is an opening that can be played in many ways.
+It is an opening that you can play in many ways.
 You can choose between different set-ups, depending on your style or the type of game you might be looking for in a certain round.

 It is a fighting opening that leads to interesting, complicated middlegames.
 There is a lot of play in the English and few exchanges, which allows you to play for a win in those crucial games.